morganhvidt/find-my-blocks/src/readme.txt

 Yes, this plugin will work with all blocks registered and used on your site.

-= Can it find blocks form uninstalled plugins? =
+= Can it find WordPress blocks from uninstalled plugins? =

-Yes, you don't have to worry about wether a third-party plugin is installed or not.
-Find My Blocks will look at all your WordPress post.
-Old blocks names are still stored within the post, therefore they will still be located and listed for you on the results page.
+Yes, you don't have to worry about whether a third-party plugin is installed or not.
+Find My Blocks will look at all your WordPress posts.
+Old block names are still stored within the post, therefore they will still be located and listed for you on the results page.

 = What Post Types does it search? =

 Find My Blocks will automatically determine which Post Types have the WordPress editor enabled.
-Therefore only the nessarary posts will be searched.
+Therefore only the necessary posts will be searched.
 You'll be able to identify which post type each block belongs to on the result page.

 = Who is behind this plugin? =